netcinematics/ENCODE_CLUB_ETH_CAMP/README.md

 # ENCODE_CLUB_ETH_CAMP

-This is a repository for course work from the Encode Club Blockchain Camp.
+This REPO is for COURSE WORK from Encode Club BLOCKCHAIN Camp!

+Find each TASK NUMBERED in the FOLDERS above.

+~ : )